 COVID-19: Are we helping?
 Or hindering?

 We’re seeing platforms like Netflix and Deliveroo surging in demand during the COVID-19 craziness.

 Food delivery and digital subscription services are benefiting the most from the outbreak over in the U.K. (a trend that’s creeping its way over here), according to a survey by payment provider Barclaycard, which recorded growth of 12.4% among subscription entertainment services such as Netflix and Now TV, while takeaways took off with sales growth of 8.7%.

 But with these wins, we see many losses.

-The COVID-19 outbreak has created a colossal loss for so many.
+Looking at the COVID-19 outbreak statistics, it's clear to see that it has created a colossal loss for so many.
 It’s expected to significantly impact global ad spend overall, while accelerating existing moves toward utility, ecommerce, and live streaming, and we’re here wondering: "How do we short-circuit the length of the economic downturn and start to pick ourselves back up as a global economy, after the acuteness of the virus?"

 Amanda Northcutt over at the Subscription Coach—a company that helps optimize SaaS, subscription, and online membership's with things like marketing, sales, and retention—brought this very question up to me this week.

 "How do we move forward now (practically speaking) with so much uncertainty?
 And is there a way we can pool thoughts on this from smart/informed people?"